ipavlic/apex-fp/README.md

 # Lambda

 Functional programming on Salesforce!

 Lambda consists of several classes which enable functional programming style list manipulations: `Filter`, `Pluck` and `GroupBy`.

 ## `Filter`

-Filter saves you from having to manually implement filtering list of sObject records by some criteria.
+Filter saves you from having to manually implement filtering lists of sObject records by some criteria.

 ### Introduction

-Let's say you have to split the list into two lists, one containing those Accounts that have an annual revenue greater than some number, and the other without them.

-We can use SOQL language to **describe** *what* we want:
+Let's say you have to split records into two lists, one containing those accounts that have an annual revenue greater than some cutoff number, and the other those that do not.
+Having or not having the revenue greater than the cutoff is a *criterium* for filtering.
+We can use SOQL queries to **describe** *what* we want:

     List<Account> lowRevenue = [Select ..., AnnualRevenue from Account where ... and AnnualRevenue <= :cutoff]
     List<Account> lowRevenue = [Select ..., AnnualRevenue from Account where ... and AnnualRevenue > :cutoff]

-There's a steep cost to filtering through SOQL:
+However, there's a steep cost to filtering through SOQL:
 - 1 additional SOQL query is required for each new selection
 - text area fields cannot be filtered